AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-14-PMKID-Attack.md

 ## Why It Matters
 From an attacker's side, PMKID removed the biggest bottleneck in WPA2 cracking — waiting for clients.
 One frame from the router is all you need.
 Combined with hashcat on a GPU, weak passwords fall in seconds.
 It also made large scale passive Wi-Fi attacks much more practical.

+From a defender's side, the defense is the same as WPA2 cracking in general — a long random password makes brute force practically impossible regardless of the attack method.
+WPA3 is immune to PMKID attacks because it uses SAE (Simultaneous Authentication of Equals) which doesn't expose a crackable value in the connection process.
+Upgrading to WPA3 is the real fix.